bitty7/moe-trading-system/README.md

-# MoE Trading System
+# MoE Trading System (Research Edition)

-A sophisticated Mixture of Experts (MoE) trading system that combines multiple AI experts to make trading decisions.
+A simple, reproducible Mixture of Experts (MoE) trading system intended for study and comparison.
+The current focus is to make it work reliably for backtesting so we can compare:

+- Local LLM-based experts (via Ollama)
+- Future pre-trained, non-LLM models (to be added later)

+This repository prioritizes simplicity, clarity, and repeatability over feature completeness.
+It is designed to support a research/thesis workflow rather than a production MVP.

-## 🏗️ System Architecture
+## 🏗️ System Architecture (Minimum Necessary)

-The system uses four specialized AI experts:
+The system uses four specialized experts.
+Today these are LLM-driven; later equivalents may be implemented using pre-trained non-LLM models for apples-to-apples comparison:
 - **Sentiment Expert**: Analyzes news sentiment
 - **Technical Expert**: Performs technical analysis on time series data
 - **Fundamental Expert**: Analyzes financial statements and ratios